eggbeard/backbone-marionette-treeview/README.md

 <pre>trees.on("checked", method, context)</pre>

+If you want to catch any checkbox changes, you have to bind your collection on "change:isChecked".

 ## Build & Run
 In order to run properly the test, you need to have setup a server web.
 You can use it inside the project folder.